 Healing time: Three-to-six months

-Aftercare: Wash the piercing twice daily with a saline solution or antibacterial soap and avoid irritating it as much as possible.
+Aftercare: Wash the piercing twice daily with a saline solution or antimicrobial soap and avoid irritating it as much as possible.

 What is a Helix Piercing?